kasra-hosseini/obspyDMT/README.rst

 1.  `How to cite obspyDMT`_
 2.  `Lets get started`_: install obspyDMT and check your local machine for required dependencies.
+3.  `Supported event catalogs and data-sources`_: available event catalogs and data-sources.
-3.  `Quick tour`_: run a quick tour.
+4.  `Quick tour`_: run a quick tour.
+5.  `event_info request`_: get info about events without downloading waveforms.
-4. `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.
+6. `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.

 --------------------
 How to cite obspyDMT